 Receiving a notice from the IRS can be intimidating, but avoid the urge to ignore these letters.
+The letters may be a reminder of balance due, such as, Notice CP501.
 Each contains valuable information, and waiting to take action can result in longstanding financial consequences.
 The sooner you respond, the sooner you’ll be able to minimize any interest and penalty charges incurred from your outstanding tax debt.
 Each IRS notice lists a number to contact at the top right corner; call the number provided.
 The IRS is more willing to work with taxpayers that are proactive about getting their debt settled.
 If you have more questions, we can help.
 Call today at (888) 676-4319.

 NEED HELP UNDERSTANDING HOW MUCH

 YOU OWE THE IRS?

 Every year, the IRS sends out more than 200 million notices to taxpayers that serve a variety of purposes.
 With over 1,000 different types of IRS notices, there’s a letter for everything; some may request additional information for a tax filing document, some may seek overdue payment, and some may inform you of an audit on your account.
 There are two main factions of IRS notice that should never be ignored when it comes to tax debt, and these include: the IRS Statutory Notice of Deficiency, and Final Notice of Intent to Levy.